Controllable Accent Normalization via Discrete Diffusion: Introduction

 Recent token-based methods~\cite{nguyen24syndata4genai,jia2024convert,bai2025accent,zhang2025vevo} offer a promising alternative.
 TokAN~\cite{bai2025accent} quantizes speech into self-supervised discrete tokens, performs autoregressive token-to-token conversion, and recovers waveforms via a flow-matching synthesizer.
 CosyAccent~\cite{bai2026cosyaccent} adopts a non-autoregressive direct flow-matching approach and introduces a ``source-synthesis'' data strategy.
 Both systems support total-duration control.
 However, none of the above methods provides control over accent strength---a desirable capability for gradual accent reduction or accent preservation as part of speaker identity.
 The only attempt at accent strength control~\cite{halychanskyi2025fac} manipulates the starting timestep of a continuous diffusion process, but it operates under a frame-to-frame framework with fixed duration, lacking fine-grained rhythm adjustability and duration control.

-In this paper, we propose DLM-AN, a controllable accent normalization system based on masked discrete diffusion over self-supervised speech tokens.
+In this paper, we propose \textbf{DLM-AN} (\textbf{D}iffusion \textbf{L}anguage \textbf{M}odel for \textbf{A}ccent \textbf{N}ormalization), a controllable accent normalization system based on masked discrete diffusion over self-supervised speech tokens.
 DLM-AN extends the LLaDA diffusion language model~\cite{nie2025llada} to speech: a bidirectional Transformer iteratively predicts masked tokens conditioned on content representations from a CTC-guided~\cite{graves2006connectionist} token encoder.
 The key insight enabling controllability is that, under a phonetically rich tokenizer, native and accented renditions of the same utterance share many tokens in similarly pronounced regions but differ in accent-affected regions.
 We introduce a Common Token Predictor (CTP) that identifies tokens likely shared with the native target.
 By reusing high-confidence source tokens to initialize the masked sequence, users can smoothly control accent strength---from full normalization (all tokens generated from scratch) to near-resynthesis (all source tokens preserved).
 A flow-matching Duration Ratio Predictor further provides explicit control over the total output duration.

 Our contributions are as follows: \begin{itemize} \item We propose the first accent normalization system based on discrete diffusion, enabling iterative token generation conditioned on phonemically guided content representations. \item We introduce a common token predictor that provides smooth, interpretable accent strength control through threshold-based source token reuse. \item We demonstrate that DLM-AN achieves the best content preservation (lowest WER) among all compared systems, while offering competitive naturalness and accent reduction, along with robust duration scaling. \end{itemize}